The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

 Some believe it nudges tectonic plates, stirring the edges of quakes and volcanoes when the world is already tense.

-It may even shift the tides of our emotions, inspire art, or spark full-body cravings to rest, create, or collapse.
+It may even shift the tides of our emotions, inspire art, or spark full-body cravings to rest, create, or completely collapse.

-And in certain corners of the world, people still cut their hair or plant their seeds according to its glow.
+Holistic healers time their detoxes to it, traders whisper about stock market dips and full moons, and in certain corners of the world, people still cut their hair or plant their seeds according to its glow.

-And we respond…whether we know it or not.
+The moon doesn’t ask for belief, it just pulls, and we all respond…whether we know it or not.